helenclx/leilukin-site/src/projects/code/bellabuffs-phpmailer.md

 I created this BellaBuffs fork when I was building the [{{ cite "Cassette Beasts" }} fanlisting](https://fan.leilukin.com/cassettebeasts) with BellaBuffs and hosting the fanlisting on [InfinityFree](https://www.infinityfree.com/).
 I learned that InfinityFree's free hosting plan [does not support PHP `mail()` function](https://forum.infinityfree.com/t/sending-email-from-your-website-php-mail/49242), so incorporating PHPMailer was the solution to allow the {{ cite "Cassette Beasts" }} fanlisting to send emails.

-More information about my BellaBuffs fork and instructions for how to use it can be found on [its GitHub repository](https://github.com/helenclx/BellaBuffs-PHPMailer) and [its Gitea repository mirror](https://git.leilukin.com/Leilukin/BellaBuffs-PHPMailer).
+More information about my BellaBuffs fork and instructions for how to use it can be found on its Git repositories on [GitHub](https://github.com/helenclx/BellaBuffs-PHPMailer), [Codeberg](https://codeberg.org/helenchong/BellaBuffs-PHPMailer) and [Gitea](https://git.leilukin.com/Leilukin/BellaBuffs-PHPMailer).

 ## Features
 * Integrate PHPMailer for the email sending features, should the fanlisting owner enables these features